dayanbatuofu/icra2023/README.md

 * ./validation_scripts/model: experimental model in the paper.
 * ./validation_scripts/train_data: training data in the paper.
 * ./validation_scripts/test_data: testing data in the paper.
-* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers.
+* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers, reader needs to create it manually.
-* ./validation_scripts/closed_loop: store data to measure MAE of value and control input predictions.
+* ./validation_scripts/value: store data to measure MAE of value and control input predictions, reader needs to create it manually.

 ### Uncontrolled_intersection_complete_information_game: use supervised(SL) and hybrid(HL) model to complete incomplete information games for case 1
 The code is organized as follows: